robby3bergen/playvine/README.md

     - roles
     - sessionInfo
 - GET /sessions/:session-id/edit
-  - Checks if logged in userId === creatorId for the session, and in that case:
+  - Checks userId === creatorId for the session, and in that case:
+  - checks if you are logged in
+  - checks if the sessionID is valid
   - Render the session creator/editor view
 - POST /sessions/:session-id/edit
   - Checks if logged in userId === creatorId for the session, and in that case:
+  - checks if you are logged in
+  - checks if the sessionID is valid
   - Redirects to /sessions
    - body:
     - sessionId